 - Complaints about a class, instructor, or grade decision: Start with the department chair with responsibility for that class.
 Any of the academic offices can direct you to the correct department chair.
-You may need to follow the Academic Appeal process. - Non-Academic Complaints: Student Services Office - Appeal of a Decision made under the College Conduct Policy: Vice President of Academic Affairs to arrange for a hearing with the Student Appeals Committee - Sexual Harassment: Office of Human Resources - Disability Services Complaints: Office of Disability Services or Office of Human Resources
+You may need to follow the Academic Appeal process.
+The academic appeal form is available online at my.wscc.edu - Non-Academic Complaints: Student OneStop or the complaint form at my.wscc.edu - Appeal of a Decision made under the College Conduct Policy: Vice President of Academic Affairs to arrange for a hearing with the Student Appeals Committee - Sexual Harassment: Office of Human Resources or the complaint form at my.wscc.edu - Disability Services Complaints: Office of Disability Services or Office of Human Resources

 Please reference the complaint process flowchart on pg.
-36 for more information.
+35 for more information.